Batter Up! Baseball, soundtrack of summer, is back – sort of

 “I used to play baseball as a young boy,” the 79-year-old Fauci told CNN.
 “I hope I don’t bounce it too much.”

+He did, and way wide, not that anyone heckled him.
+Moments later, Yankees slugger Giancarlo Stanton hit the first home run of the season, a quiet shot off Washington ace Max Scherzer.

-Fans won’t be permitted at Nationals Park or at Dodger Stadium when Los Angeles plays San Francisco – or at any field.
+Fans weren’t be permitted at Nationals Park, where the Yankees won 4-1 in a game halted because of rain, or at Dodger Stadium, where Los Angeles topped San Francisco 8-1.

+Or at any field, in fact.
 While some teams expressed hope of allowing spectators at some point, Miami Marlins CEO Derek Jeter said skip that idea.

 “I think it would be irresponsible to even think about that right now when you look at the numbers in South Florida,” the Yankees great said.
 “At this particular time we’re not thinking about bringing fans back.”